-A cover letter’s purpose is to impress the hiring manager to score an interview.
+The purpose of a cover is to impress the hiring manager with your professional expertise to score an interview.

 But addressing cover letters with no name may get rejected by the recruiters.

-According to a survey, 92% of managers prefer to have some kind of address in the cover letter as opposed to only 8% of hiring managers who are okay with no address at all.
+According to a survey, 92% of managers prefer some kind of address in the cover letter as opposed to only 8% of hiring managers who are okay with no address at all.

-We understand how important it is to know how to write a cover letter without a name from these statistics.
+We understand how important it is to know how to write a cover letter without a name as per these statistics.

-Address the Cover Letter With “Dear Hiring Manager”
+1. Address the Cover Letter with “Dear Hiring Manager”

 It is the most common way to address a hiring manager with no name and 40% of hiring managers prefer this salutation over no salutation at all.

 This salutation allows the hiring manager to quickly focus on the main body of the cover letter, instead of rejecting the cover letter right away.

 However, the best way to address a cover letter is by personalizing it.